pmolrua/Universal-Turing-MaChine/README.md

 It's gonna be written in C. Clean and easy to understand code will be chosen before optimal code.

 It published under a GNU General Public License.
-If you don't know what that means (??), you can learn more at http://www.gnu.org/licenses/#GPL
+If you don't know what that means (??), you can learn more at http://www.gnu.org/licenses/#GPL or in the file included in the main directory.

+Some manuals will be provided in the future.
+Please, stand by.